damienfir/game/ROADMAP.md

 Graphics
-- lights
+- Lights
-+ Phong rendering
-- noisy phong rendering for visual clues
+- Noisy Phong rendering for visual clues
-- materials
+- Materials

 Physics
-- walk on terrain
+- Walk on terrain
-- collision
+- Collisions with polyhedra
-  + simple wall collisions

 Mesh
-- load simple mesh and display
+- Load simple mesh and display

 Engine
 - FPS counter on screen

 Geometry
-- use spatial transformation to add octa/tetra to existing face instead of recreating a whole new object
+- Use spatial transformation to add octa/tetra to existing face instead of recreating a whole new object

+Editor
+- Move selected objects as whole
+  - Selected objects are groups of polyhedra
+- Make scroll wheel work
+- Change color of object/polyhedra
+- Select by face visually, one color per face
+- Undo/redo